tlandron/PCBS_ModelRecovery/README.md

 The plots suggest that the fit procedure is able to acknowledge a difference of 0.05 in the probablity of reversal up to more than 90%, and a difference of 0.3 in the choice variability (100%).

-## Files of interest
-(different files uploaded, with different number of sims)

 ## Conclusion
 Ccl of the model recovery